lluppesms/azdo.pipeline.library/readme.md

 ### Usage Example

-When you want to use a template from the library, reference it with the path to the template followed by an '@' and the name of the repository you added in the checkout step.
+To use a template from the library, reference it with the path to the template followed by an '@' and the internal name of the repository you added in the checkout step.

 ```yaml
 - template: /pipes/infra-only-pipe.yml@pipelineLibrary